 Experience the warmest communal dining at home with this incredibly flavorful Japanese Monkfish Hot Pot called Anko Nabe.
 You’ll be blown away by the rich soup broth, and all the fun involved in cooking and eating together.
-It’s one of our family’s most favorite meals in winter months!
+It’s one of our family’s most favorite meals in the winter months!

 What do you enjoy eating during the cold winter months?
-In Japan, winter season means one thing: it’s time for hot pot.
+In Japan, the winter season means one thing: it’s time for hot pot.
 Families gather at one table to cook and eat together from a shared steamy pot.
 Surrounding the pot is smaller dishes of meat, seafood, and vegetables, all prepped and ready to be cooked in the broth and eaten in an intimate yet casual manner.

 Depending on the regions, there are many different styles of hot pot dishes (Nabemono 鍋物) being enjoyed throughout Japan.
 What makes each hot pot different is what ingredients are used and how the soup broth is made.
 Today’s recipe Monkfish Hot Pot or Anko Nabe (あんこう鍋) is an iconic winter hot pot, especially popular in the eastern part of Japan.